saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 >>>
 ```

 This gives us the MLAG configuration in dictionary format.
-The `mlag` API gives us several methods to work with ( https://pyeapi.readthedocs.io/en/latest/api_modules/mlag.html ).
-We simply used `get` to check the configuration of the mlag.
-We did that using `mlag_d = mlag.get()` which was pretty printed to screen afterwards.

 There are plenty of other APIs available to us in addition to `mlag` (https://pyeapi.readthedocs.io/en/latest/api_modules/_list_of_modules.html).